BryanBashamRIT/hcin620-project/lo-fi-prototype.md

 ## UC1: _Student Views Grades_

-The students logs into the Tutorial App (login page not shown) and the students starts at the App's Global Home page.
+Mary McClemons wants to check on her quiz grades.
+She logs into the Tutorial App (login page not shown) and the system renders the App's Global Home page.

 ![alt text](lo-fi/CATA_GlobalHomePage_final.jpg "Student starts at the Global Home page.")

-The student selects the _College Algebra_ class and the system navigates to the Class Home page.
+Mary selects the _College Algebra_ class and the system navigates to the Class Home page.

 ![alt text](lo-fi/CATA_ClassHomePage.jpg "Student navigates to the Class Home page.")

-Here the student can find his score on the latest quizzes graded.
+Here Mary can find his score on the latest quizzes graded.
 She was excited to see she had won a badge for this quiz and she is now on the leaderboard.

 To view her history of grades she navigates to her private Profile page.